Applelo/compotes/docs/guide/drilldown.md

 const drilldown = new Collapse('#my-drilldown', {
   init: true, // [!code focus:5]
-  initAccessibilityAttrs: true,
-  initEvents: true,
   dynamicHeight: false,
   mutationObserver: true,
 })
 ```

 - `init` (boolean): Init the component on creation
-- `initAccessibilityAttrs` (boolean): Init accessibility attributes on the component
-- `initEvents` (boolean): Init events on the component
 - `dynamicHeight` (boolean): By default, the height of the drilldown is the tallest menu found.
 You can set this option to `true` to update the height to the current menu.
 - `mutationObserver` (boolean): Use MutationObserver to update component on changes